Contact Guidance Helsenorge

 Contact Guidance Helsenorge if you are not sure whether you are entitled to a European Health Insurance Card or coverage for healthcare services abroad:

-The UK has left the EU, and you will not be able to use your Norwegian European Health Insurance Card there.
-British citizens who have a European Health Insurance Card from Norway cannot use this in Switzerland.
+Please note that British citizens who have a European Health Insurance Card from Norway cannot use this in Switzerland.

 Helfo recommends that you take out travel insurance, in addition to having the European Health Insurance Card.